teome/keyphrases/README.md

 It's not currently implemented but these libraries easily allow for extending the approach to use more advance NLP, e.g. language models to calculate the semantic similarity of each keyphrase to the documents themselves, and to find semantically similar sentences.

 ## Installation

+It is written in `Python` and uses `Jinja2` to create the HTML displaying the results.
+Development was done using `Python 3.9` so I would recommend using `>=3.9`.
+Anything above `3.6` should work but is untested.

 The easiest installation is via pip.
 As is standard, I would recommend installing into a viatual environment either via `venv`